Aliases for KAT5 Gene

 GeneCards Summary for KAT5 Gene

 KAT5 (K(Lysine) Acetyltransferase 5) is a Protein Coding gene.
 Diseases associated with KAT5 include hiv-1.
-Among its related pathways are Cell Cycle / Checkpoint Control and ATF-2 transcription factor network.
+Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
 GO annotations related to this gene include transcription coactivator activity and histone acetyltransferase activity.
 An important paralog of this gene is KAT8.

 UniProtKB/Swiss-Prot for KAT5 Gene